-This trail links with the Great Taste Trail at Wakefield to form a continuous touring route between Nelson Lakes National Park and Nelson city.
-Near the Nelson Lakes end, it's also just a short distance to reach the Rainbow Road Heartland Ride.
+This trail links with the Great Taste Trail at Wakefield to form a continuous touring route between Nelson Lakes National Park and Nelson City.
+Near the Nelson Lakes end, it's also just a short distance to reach the Rainbow Trail Heartland Ride.

 From Belgrove, continue along Tasman's Great Taste Trail, the trail leaves the river bank and rises gently along the historic railway alignment for 7km to Spooners Tunnel.
 At 1352m long, this is the longest disused railway tunnel in the southern hemisphere open to cycling.
 There is no lighting in the tunnel so you will need a bike light or torch.

 Continue along the Tasman's Great Taste Trail for another 5km through Norris Gully before turning left onto North Road for 100 metres before turning left again onto Valley Road.